What You Need to Know

 Can I receive academic course credit?

 Yes.
 You will receive 1 course credit for your internship.
-You will be required to work a minimum of 135 work hours at the internship site to earn 1 credit, however, most students work 30-40 hours per week for 8-10 weeks during the summer term in order to be eligible for financial assistance from the College.
+You must work a minimum of 135 hours to receive this credit.
+To receive funding for a summer internship you must work 30-40 hours per week for 8-10 weeks (240-400 hours total).

 Do I have to register for course credit?